mongodb-js/bson-ext/README.md

 var Long = BSON.Long;
 // Create a bson parser instance, passing in all the types
 // This is needed so the C++ parser has references to the classes and can
-// use them to serialize and deserialize the types. var bson = new BSON(new BSON([BSON.Binary, BSON.Code, BSON.DBRef, BSON.Decimal128, BSON.Double, BSON.Int32, BSON.Long, BSON.Map, BSON.MaxKey, BSON.MinKey, BSON.ObjectId, BSON.BSONRegExp, BSON.Symbol, BSON.Timestamp]));
+// use them to serialize and newdeserialize the types. var bson = new BSON([BSON.Binary, BSON.Code, BSON.DBRef, BSON.Decimal128, BSON.Double, BSON.Int32, BSON.Long, BSON.Map, BSON.MaxKey, BSON.MinKey, BSON.ObjectId, BSON.BSONRegExp, BSON.Symbol, BSON.Timestamp]);

 // Serialize document
 var doc = { long: Long.fromNumber(100) }